 You can also mix Christmas tree decorations into the garland, to make it look busier and less wild.
 I prefer the forested look of wild berries and fresh cut pine branches, but it might fit your design better if you just treat the garland like an extension of the tree.
 It always comes back to this: think of the big picture and ask yourself what works better.

 If I understand genealogy correctly, wreaths are a close cousin of garlands.
-When you imagine a typical wreath, you might think of that old “holly that will be on your own front door,” but the door is just the beginning.
+When you imagine a typical wreath, you might think of that old “holly that will be on your own front door.”
+However, the door is just the beginning.
 You can use wreaths in many locations and contexts — sometimes without even hanging them.

 The most common places are, as I mentioned, doors, as well as walls, light posts, trees, windows, and mirrors.
-To hang a wreath on a wall or door, you might want to install a hanger or use a temporary one.
-To hang on lamp posts or foliage, you may want to secure the wreath by wrapping a wire or ribbon around.
+To hang a wreath on a wall or door, you might want to install a hanger.
+If that seems too permanent, just use a temporary one.
+To hang on lamp posts or foliage, secure the wreath by wrapping a wire or ribbon around.
 As for mirrors and glass, you’ll need a suction cup hanger, which should be available at hardware stores or online.

 SWISCO’s CFO Alex Ranieri recommends using extra wreaths to wrap the pots that hold your holiday plants.
-Rather than figure out a way to wrap the edge of the pot, you can just lay the wreath on top or tie it down, if you like.
+Rather than wrap the edge of the pot, just lay the wreath on top.
+Tie it down, if you like.

 Lighting A Wreath

-While garlands are easy to light, because they’re a long rope that’s the same shape as a string of lights, wreaths aren’t so easy.
+While garlands are easy to light, wreaths aren’t so easy.
 If you do want an even, unbroken ring of lights to illuminate your wreath, battery-powered light strings are ideal.
-You can choose a length that’s just enough to fill your wreath without dangling out the bottom, and there will be no need to worry about where you’ll plug the wreath in.
+You can choose a length that’s just enough to fill your wreath without dangling out the bottom.
+Best of all, there will be no need to worry about where you’ll plug the wreath in.

-Alex also recommends (as we mentioned in part one of the Holiday Preparation Toolkit) that you should abandon pre-made bows in favor of hand-tied ones.
+Alex also recommends that you abandon pre-made bows in favor of hand-tied ones.
 You can buy a nice ribbon or other fabric, bring it to a florist, and get bows tied for your wreaths and garlands.